STATEMENT OF EQUAL OPPORTUNITY

 STUDENT GOVERNMENT ASSOCIATION

 The Student Government Association represents the entire student body.
-Student Government officers are elected annually at the Hill County Campus, Johnson County Campus and Burleson Center and meet weekly.
+Student Government officers are elected annually at the Hill County Campus, Johnson County Campus and Burleson Higher Education Center and meet weekly.
 Student groups may petition the Student Government Association(s) to create a recognized organization through a simple and straightforward process.

 CLUBS AND ORGANIZATIONS

 Student organizations are a key part of the collegiate experience.
 Hill College offers opportunities for growth, leadership and involvement in the campus community.
 The Student Government Association represents the student body as a whole and is the student voice to the administration of the college.
-Student Government officers are elected annually at the Hill County Campus, Johnson County Campus and Burleson Center and meet weekly.
+Student Government officers are elected annually at the Hill County Campus, Johnson County Campus and Burleson Higher Education Center and meet weekly.
 Student groups may petition the Student Government Association(s) to create a recognized organization through a simple and straightforward process.
 Hill College currently offers Baptist Student Ministries, Hill College Players, Phi Theta Kappa, Sigma Phi Omega, Student Government Association, United Christian Fellowship and United Way Student Leadership.

 Phi Theta Kappa